microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

 ```

 This JSON is basically entirely unusable.
 Since JSON doesn't support multiline
-strings, then every line has to be joined to a single line, seperated by `\r\n`.
+strings, then every line has to be joined to a single line, separated by `\r\n`.

 Instead, the following version of this command uses an array for the `input`
 parameter.
 This then implies that each string should be sent in sequence, with